 The deal has been secured for an upfront cash purchase of SEK 50 million ($5.9 million).
 However, depending on profit permanence over the next three years, an additional SEK 50 million ($5.9 million) could be exchanged.

 The closing of the agreement will take place on January 4th, 2021.

-"We have always been big fans of MAG.
+"We have always been big fans of Mag.
 They have repeatedly shown a great flair for entertaining games, with many classic and new exciting titles in their successful portfolio," said Apprope CEO Markus Wedenborn.

-"That's why we see Daniel's and MAG's trust as proof of Apprope's strength and potential - and we are incredibly proud and inspired to join the same creative family.
+"That's why we see Daniel's and Mag trust as proof of Apprope's strength and potential - and we are incredibly proud and inspired to join the same creative family.
 It will be exciting to get off to a flying start next year by taking part in the opportunities to grow that will result from close collaboration - and create magic together."

 Founded in 2012 by Daniel Lodin and Wedenborn, Apprope is best known for its word-based title Word Bubbles.
-Since release, the game has generated SEK 100 million ($11.8 million).
+Since its release, the game has generated SEK 100 million ($11.8 million).